 As an interior designer I’m often asked for advice on the best interior design brands and where I source my fabric, furniture, lighting and other accessories.
-Narrowing down to just a few brands is an extremely difficult choice but these suppliers are ones I love, that work for modern country interiors and are wonderful people to work with.
+I get inspiration from all sorts of different locations and events (such as Paris Design Week), so narrowing down to just a few brands is an extremely difficult choice but these suppliers are ones I love, that work for modern country interiors and are wonderful people to work with.

 To me George Smith is the king of upholstery and their pieces are worthy ones to invest in.
 Using traditional tools and techniques their quality is unsurpassed and the classic shapes will never date.

 If you have visited hotels such as Babington House you will have sat on their wonderful pieces.
 And chances are totally fallen in love with them due to the comfort as well as how beautiful they look.
 If I could have the choice of one brand to source a Chesterfield, George Smith would always top my list.

 Molly is a textile designer who offers textiles, wallpapers and homewares that are colourful, unique and fun.
 Her style is an abundance of colour, pattern and texture, yet they never overwhelm a room.
 I think they add such charm to an interior.

 Molly specialises in block printing but has now diversified her lovely designs to stationery, bedding and tableware.
 Her gorgeous block print fabrics are inspired by her travels to India as well as her desire to bring more colour into people’s lives.
 Molly Mahon is also based in Sussex which is another reason I love this designer!